ombulabs/blog/_posts/2020-08-07-snap-minis.markdown

 A Mini can interact with both the Chat and Camera interfaces of the Snapchat application.
 This makes it easy for your users to share that they've used your mini with their friends.

 Their friends can then tap the Chat card or Camera sticker and be taken to your Mini.
-All without leaving Snapchat.
+All this without leaving Snapchat.

 ## What Can I do with Minis?